My CFI Book

 Inoperative Equipment Discovered Before Flight

-- Not recognizing and reporting inoperative equipment compromises flight safety and violates regulations; follow proper procedures for managing inoperative equipment.
+• Failure to recognize and report inoperative equipment compromises flight safety and violates regulations; follow proper procedures for managing inoperative equipment.

 Use of Systems or Equipment

-- Distraction from portable electronic devices can lead to errors and compromise safety; minimize the use of portable electronic devices during critical phases of flight.
+• Distraction from portable electronic devices can lead to errors and compromise safety; minimize their use during critical phases of flight.

 Passenger Distractions